skybainiao/AirWeather/README.md

 As a registered user, I would like to log in so I can view the local temperature today

+As a registered user, I would like to log in to see the hourly weather for the day

-As a registered user, I want to select a city so I can know the weather in the selected city
+As a registered user, I would like to log in to see the weather for the next three days

-As a registered user, I want to select a city so I can know the temperature of the selected city
+As a registered user, I want to search to see the weather in other cities

 As a registered user, I would like to log in so I can view my location

 As a registered user, I want to log in so I can view my geographic location (longitude and latitude)

+//All requirements are completed